Rifling: Variable pitch rifling

 A gain-twist or progressive rifling begins with a slow twist rate that gradually increases down the bore, resulting in very little initial change in the projectile's angular momentum during the first few inches of bullet travel after it enters the throat.
-This enables the bullet to remain essentially undisturbed and trued to the case mouth.
+This enables the bullet to remain essentially undisturbed and true to the case mouth.
 After engaging the rifling at the throat, the bullet is progressively subjected to accelerated angular momentum as it is propelled down the barrel.
 The theoretical advantage is that by gradually increasing the spin rate, torque is imparted along a much longer bore length, allowing thermomechanical stress to be spread over a larger area rather than being focused predominantly at the throat, which typically wears out much faster than other parts of the barrel.
-Gain-twist rifling was used prior to and during the American Civil War (1861–65).
+Gain-twist rifling was used before and during the American Civil War (1861–65).
 Colt Army and Navy revolvers both employed gain-twist rifling.
-Gain-twist rifling, however, is more difficult to produce than uniform rifling, and therefore is more expensive.
-The military has used gain-twist rifling in a variety of weapons such as the 20 mm M61 Vulcan Gatling gun used in some current fighter jets and the larger 30 mm GAU-8 Avenger Gatling gun used in the A10 Thunderbolt II close air support jet.
-In these applications it allows lighter construction of the barrels by decreasing chamber pressures through the use of low initial twist rates but ensuring the projectiles have sufficient stability once they leave the barrel.
+Gain-twist rifling, however, is more difficult to produce than uniform rifling and, therefore, is more expensive.
+The military has used gain-twist rifling in a variety of weapons, such as the 20 mm M61 Vulcan Gatling gun used in some current fighter jets and the larger 30 mm GAU-8 Avenger Gatling gun used in the A10 Thunderbolt II close air support jet.
+In these applications, it enables lighter barrel construction by reducing chamber pressures through low initial twist rates while ensuring the projectiles have sufficient stability once they leave the barrel.
 It is seldom used in commercially available products, though notably on the Smith & Wesson Model 460 (X-treme Velocity Revolver).